Thank You Vibes Logo

 13.1.
 Data subjects have the following rights under the applicable statutory provisions in particular:

-• Right of access (Article 15 GDPR): You may request information as to whether and which personal data we process about you and further information on this processing.
+• Right of access (Article 15 GDPR): You may request information as to whether and which personal data we process about you.

-• Right to rectification (Article 16 GDPR): You may request the rectification of inaccurate data and the completion of incomplete data.
+• Right to rectification (Article 16 GDPR): You may request the rectification of inaccurate data.

-• Right to erasure (Article 17 GDPR): You may, under certain conditions, request the erasure of your personal data (“right to be forgotten”).
+• Right to erasure (Article 17 GDPR): You may request the erasure of your personal data.

-• Right to restriction of processing (Article 18 GDPR): You may, in certain cases, request the restriction of processing.
+• Right to restriction of processing (Article 18 GDPR): You may request the restriction of processing.

-• Right to data portability (Article 20 GDPR): You have the right to receive the data you have provided in a structured, commonly used and machine-readable format and to have those data transmitted to another controller, where technically feasible.
+• Right to data portability (Article 20 GDPR): You have the right to receive your data in a structured format.

-• Right to object (Article 21 GDPR): You may, on grounds relating to your particular situation, object at any time to processing based on Article 6(1)(e) or (f) GDPR.
-In the case of direct marketing, you have a general right to object.
+• Right to object (Article 21 GDPR): You may object to processing based on Article 6(1)(e) or (f) GDPR.

-• Withdrawal of consent (Article 7(3) GDPR): You may withdraw any consent given at any time with effect for the future.
+• Withdrawal of consent (Article 7(3) GDPR): You may withdraw any consent given at any time.

-• Right to lodge a complaint (Article 77 GDPR): You have the right to lodge a complaint with a supervisory authority if you consider that the processing of your data infringes data protection law.
+• Right to lodge a complaint (Article 77 GDPR): You have the right to lodge a complaint with a supervisory authority.

 14. Exercising your rights, right to lodge a complaint